 My experience relates to designing and developing the best possible use of technology in learning.
 My early career skills were in teaching mathematics and computer programming.
 In recent years I have developed skills in strategic planning and delivery, leadership of a large team of creative educationalists and public speaking.
 My own creative work includes developing learning opportunities from the micro to the macro: making software, visuals, multimedia, television, web sites, module designs, team teaching and an innovative online degree course.

 My future goals include researching Computational Thinking across the Lifecourse to find out more about conceptual development in this area.
-I still care about the invention of new institutions, designed from the ground up, to use the best of modern technology to make learning more widely available and to fit people's lives by designing work focussed learning.
-This entails innovation in the organisational models that have allowed me to fly this far and thus empower more folk to to do the same.
+I still care about the invention of new institutions, designed from the ground up, to use the best of modern technology to make learning more widely available and to fit people's lives through work focussed learning.
+This entails innovation in organisation, based on practices and insights that have allowed me to fly this far, and thus empower more folk to do the same.
 I also interested in developing the history of educational computing through my work on the National Archive of Educational Computing..

 pedagogy • design • evaluation • online community • educational software • multimedia • digital creativity